 "I wasn't either," Darcy spits out, which, shit, so much for the whole not talking to him thing.
 She keeps on walking, but her heels are coming down without as much fury.
 And if she’s being honest, she can admit she’s still moving mostly because she's scared to stop and find out what all this means.

 Wimp, Darcy lectures herself.
-She’s really just trying to ignore reality, and that's something she's tried to stop doing since Thor fell out of the sky on them.
-(Sometimes, it takes her a little while to acknowledge it's happening, hence only now going back to finish her degree, but hey, she's trying.)
+She’s not doing anything but trying to ignore reality, and that's something she's tried to stop doing since Thor fell out of the sky on them.
+(Sometimes, it takes her a while to acknowledge it's happening, hence only now going back to finish her degree, but hey, she's trying.)
 She sighs, and stops, turning to look at Clint.
 "I don't know why you have such an issue believing I was irritated as fuck at you pretending like everything's fine, but I was."
 It's her turn to shrug.
 "I am."

 "It's not so much that I can't believe I pissed you off—" Clint doesn't so much smile as let his mouth twist up in a self-mocking little curl.
 Darcy is not at all happy with that expression, but it doesn't really seem like the time to get into it with him over one more thing.
 "I do that all the time."